abiwinanda/todo-dotnet-core-6/README.md

 ## Project Set Up

 For local development purposes, you might want to run the server or unit test locally.
-You could follow the following guideline to set up and run the project locally.
+You could follow the following guideline to set up or run the project locally.

 ### Prerequisites